bear-block/callx/README.md

 ### iOS (VoIP Push)

-**NEW**: For iOS, you need to send VoIP push notifications using the VoIP token:
+For iOS, you need to send VoIP push notifications using the VoIP token:

 ```typescript
 // Get VoIP token